skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 SkyPilot was born out of the same `UC Berkeley lab <https://sky.cs.berkeley.edu/>`_  that proposed the Sky Computing paradigm.
-SkyPilot is Sky's first instantiation, and it was started to showcase that Sky Computing is critical for AI and compute-intensive workloads.
+SkyPilot is Sky's first instantiation, and it was started to implement Sky Computing for AI and compute-intensive workloads.

 Over the last few years, SkyPilot has grown to become widely adopted by AI teams in the industry.
 Today, it